mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 - R-Bloggers
 - Learn-R
 - DataExplorer
-image: "/assets/000-dataexplorer-thumb2.jpg"
+image: "/assets/dataexplorer_thumb.jpg"
-image_preview: "/assets/000-dataexplorer-thumb2.jpg"
+image_preview: "/assets/dataexplorer_thumb.jpg"

 ---
 **Data Scientists spend 80% of their time** just trying to understand and prepare data for analysis!
 This process is called Exploratory Data Analysis (EDA).
-R has an Insane EDA​ productivity-enhancer.
-It's called `DataExplorer​`.
-And I'm going to get you up and running with `DataExplorer` in **under 5-minutes:**
+R has an excellent EDA​ productivity-enhancer: It's called `DataExplorer​`.
+And I'm going to get you up and running with `DataExplorer` in under 5-minutes (here's what you learn):

 1. How to make an Automatic EDA Report in seconds with DataExplorer.
 2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**